 In accordance with the Agreement, substantially all assets used to operate the School are owned by WHLS, other than those recorded as capital assets in the accompanying Statement of Net Assets.
-The Agreement contained provisions for the School (at its option) to purchase all of the personal and real property relating to the operation of the School, free and clear of all liens or other encumbrances upon the end of the contract.
-The School chose not to purchase any of the capital assets owned by WHLS upon termination of this Agreement.
+The Agreement contained provisions for the School to acquire all of the personal and real property relating to the operation of the School, free and clear of all liens or other encumbrances upon the end of the contract.
+Prior to the relocation of the School, WHLS removed any personal and real property relating to the operation of the School that belonged to them.
+Upon termination of the Agreement, both parties were satisfied no monies or property were owed by one to the other.